jaden-hong/jaden-hong/README.md

-2nd year at UWO in Civil Engineering w/ AISE
+3rd year at University of Western Ontario in Civil Engineering w/ AISE